 We process personal data when you:

-- buy our products or services, including joining a membership, purchasing a subscription, workshop etc.
+- buy our products or services, including subscribing to the DPO Hub, joining a workshop etc.

 - subscribe to our free content, including The Curated DPO newsletter